microsoft/vscode-docs/docs/java/java-editing.md

 With the [Outline view](/docs/getstarted/userinterface.md#outline-view), you can conveniently navigate your methods within the same class.
 [Package and Dependency View](docs/java/java-project.md#package-and-dependency-view) also provide a great overview of your project.
 As a Java editor, it also supports CodeLens (references) and Javadoc hovers and highlights out of box.

-Once you open your Java project or any source files with VS Code, all code navigation features as well as syntax check would be available immediately by its [Syntax Mode](docs/java/java-project.md#syntax-mode).
+Once you open your Java project or any source files with VS Code, all code navigation features as well as syntax check and documentation (hover to see Javadoc) would be available immediately by its [Syntax Mode](docs/java/java-project.md#syntax-mode).

 ### Search for symbols